All of God’s works are known to him from eternity. Acts 15:18

 9 Keep me from the snare which they have laid for me,

-from the traps of the workers of iniquity.
+from the traps of evildoers.

-while I pass by.
+while I pass by them.

 23 A wicked man receives a bribe in secret,